What Does it Mean to Study Health Promotion?

 Coursework in a four-year bachelor's degree program is usually more in-depth and rigorous than that of an associate's degree program.
 The curriculum may include general education courses in the humanities and social sciences, as well as more specialized courses such as:

 - Developing leadership skills

-Generally, a B.A. in Health Promotion will not require practical assessments and fieldwork.
-Institutions that offer degrees in health promotion and education also offer closely related degrees such as health studies, healthcare law and ethics, or health services management.
+Generally, earning a B.A. in Health Promotion does not require practical assessments and fieldwork.
+Institutions that offer degree programs in health promotion and education may also offer closely related degrees such as health studies, healthcare law and ethics, or health services management.

 What Can You Do With a College Degree in Health Promotion?

 The particulars of this career depend on your chosen specialty.
 Many positions require professionals to perform some or all of the following tasks:

 - Planning health education activities

 - Performing follow-up evaluations